-Therefore - you could affect this ability by your lifestyle and environment you live in.
+Therefore – you could affect this ability by your lifestyle and the environment you live in.

 Natural therapies seek to restore your body’s ability to protect and heal itself using resources that freely exist in nature.

-As a result, the goal in natural therapy (or natural healthcare) is treating your whole person; addressing root causes of illness and not just to stop your symptoms.
+As a result, the goal in natural therapy (or natural healthcare) is treating your whole person; addressing root causes of illness and not just stopping your symptoms.

 The Misconception and the Truth